Project-MONAI/tutorials/federated_learning/nvflare/nvflare_example/README.md

 export n_clients=2
 ${projectpath}/run_fl.sh ${n_clients}
 ```
+*Note:* This script will automatically shutdown the server and client in case of an error or misconfiguration.
+You can check if a nvflare process is still running before starting a new experiment via `ps -as | grep nvflare`.
+It is best to not keep old processes running while trying to start a new experiment.

 ## Visualize the training progress
 To visualize the training progress, run tensorboard in the server/client terminal: